chihtengma/Hangman/README.md

 # Hangman

 Simple Hangman game built using React and TypeScript

+-  "Npm run dev" to start the game